luizventurote/shopify-schema-helper-vscode/README.md

 - Error navigation
 - Smart line mapping for schema elements

+### 🌐 **Shopify Translation Support**
+- **Automatic translation loading**: Reads translations from your theme's `locales/en.default.schema.json` file
+- **Real-time updates**: Automatically reloads when you modify the locales file
+- **Smart fallbacks**: Shows original schema values when locales file is missing or translations aren't found
+- **Translation key support**: Converts `t:` keys to their English equivalents from your theme
+- **What gets translated**: Setting labels, block names, section names, and option values using your theme's translation file

 ## 🚀 **Getting Started**

 1. **Install the Extension** (when published)